Infinite-Dimensional Feature Interaction

 \section{Introduction}

 In the past decade, deep neural network architecture design has experienced several major paradigm shifts regarding the feature representation learning.
-As shown in Fig.~\ref{fig:1}(a), the early stage of neural network design is dominant by flat stream architectures in the form of \textit{weight-feature interaction} (e.g., $W \textbf x$), like multi-layer perceptron (MLP), convolution neural networks (CNN), ResNet, etc. These models usually adopt linear superposition (e.g., $W_i \textbf x \oplus W_j \textbf x$) in the feature representation space.
+As shown in Fig.~\ref{fig:1}(a), the early stage of neural network design is dominant by flat stream architectures in the form of \textit{weight-feature interaction} (e.g., $W \textbf x$), like multi-layer perceptron (MLP), convolution neural networks (CNN), ResNet, etc. These models usually adopt linear superposition (e.g., $W_i \textbf x \oplus W_j \textbf x$)\footnote[1]{The symbol $\oplus$ denotes the Direct Sum of vector spaces.
+This corresponds to structures such as channel expansion/bottleneck in commonly used neural networks.
+While the $\otimes$ is elementwise multiplication.} in the feature representation space.
 Therefore, the feature representation space scaling is limited to increase model channel width and depth~\cite{krizhevsky2012imagenet,he2016deep}.
 Nevertheless, this scaling approach has witnessed model development from the very small-scale MLPs or LeNet\cite{lecun1998gradient} to the recent huge ConvNext V2~\cite{woo2023convnext}.
 With the ultra-scaled parameter amounts, computing complexity, and model size, the return of investment on model performance by further scaling feature dimensions has largely plateaued~\cite{dohmatob2024tale}.